Rugozero: History

-Rukajärvi in the Continuation War
+Rugozero in the Continuation War

-During the Continuation War from 1941 to 1944 the Rukajärvi region was invaded by the Finns.
+During the Continuation War from 1941 to 1944 the Rugozero region was invaded by the Finns.
 The Soviet Union mobilised its forces and evacuated the civilian population of the area to the Arkhangelsk and Kirov oblasts and to the Ural region.
 The Finns sent the 14th division to the area, consisting of the infantry regiments 10, 52 and 31.
-The commanded of the Rukajärvi region was Colonel Erkki Raappana.
+The commander of the Rukajärvi region was Colonel Erkki Raappana.
 There were large battles in the Rukajärvi-Ontajärvi area particularly in 1941 and from 1943 to 1944.
-The Rukajärvi village was conquered on 11 September 1941.
+The Rugozero village was conquered on 11 September 1941.
 There were numerous military patrols on both sides of the frontier during the whole war.
 The Finns kept the positions they achieved in Rukajärvi up to the end of the war.
 Finnish positions included the outposts Sukellusvene ("submarine"), Peukalonniemi, Kotiniemi, Pallo ("ball") and Piippu ("pipe").
 The largest battle in the Rukajärvi area was fought in Tahkokoski in 1944.
 The largest motti battle was fought in the Omelia motti.
 The Soviets shot their largest artillery concentrations to the Pallo outpost from 1943 to 1944.

 After the war

-After the war, the population returned to Rukajärvi.
-The few houses that survived the war included the Pronjajev house, which had acted as the command centre of the Finns.
-The Rukajärvi forest industry resumed operations in 1946.
-The Rukajärvi and Ontajärvi kolkhozes were joined in the early 1950s and were later formed into an auxiliary functionality of the forest industry.
-The Rukajärvi fur sovkhoz was founded from it in 1969.
+After the war, the population returned to Rugozero.
+The few houses that survived the war included the Pronyayev house, which had acted as the command centre of the Finns.
+The Rugozero forest industry resumed operations in 1946.
+The Rugozero and Ondozero kolkhozes were joined in the early 1950s and were later formed into an auxiliary functionality of the forest industry.
+The Rugozero fur sovkhoz was founded from it in 1969.

 Traffic, economy and services

-A highway from Kotškoma to Kostomuksha via Tiiksi and Lietmajärvi passes through Rukajärvi, with a branch towards Ontajärvi.
-There is a bus line from Ontajärvi to Mujejärvi.
+A highway from Kochkoma to Kostomuksha via Tiksha and Ledmozero passes through Rugozero, with a branch towards Ondozero.
+There is a bus line from Ondozero to Muyezersky.

 The most important local employers include public services, the military and the road council.
 There is a forestry area in the municipality.
 Farming is represented by one private farmstead and 26 communal farms, which provide milk, meat, eggs, potatoes and vegetables.
 48% of the working-age population is unemployed and 13% work outside the municipality.

 Services in the central village include a school, a hobby centre of children, a culture and leisure centre, a library, a small policlinic, a post office and a number of shops.

 Attractions and tourism

 There have been numerous findings of Stone Age dwellings in the area.
-Building landmarks include the eukterion and grain storehouse built in Ontajärvi in the late 19th century as well as the Pronjajev house built in Rukajärvi in 1858.
+Building landmarks include the eukterion and grain storehouse built in Ondozero in the late 19th century as well as the Pronyayev house built in Rugozero in 1858.
 The municipality includes graves of Red Army soldiers and civilians killed in the Kindred Nation Wars and in the Winter War.
-Rukajärvi also has a memorial to the people shot in 1921 and there is a cannon built in the memory of the frontier in the Continuation War along the road to Kotškoma to the east of the village.
+Rugozero also has a memorial to the people shot in 1921 and there is a cannon built in the memory of the frontier in the Continuation War along the road to Kochkoma to the east of the village.

-The village includes the hiking trails of Onnanjoki and Ontajärvi-Pisiniemi.
-There is family accommodation in Ontajärvi.
+The village includes the hiking trails of the Onda river and Ondozero-Piziniemi.
+There is family accommodation in Ondozero.